Hicham Lasri

 Hicham Lasri (born April 13, 1977) is a Moroccan comics artist, film director, novelist, producer and screenwriter.
+He has a special imprint on Moroccan cinema, as his films often deal with topics that are considered taboo in Moroccan society with great boldness.

 Biography

-Lasri was born on April 13, 1977 in Casablanca.
+Lasri was born on April 13, 1977, in Casablanca.
 He grew up in a family of five brothers and a sister.
-After obtaining a degree in law, he changed orientation and begins a career of playwright.
+After obtaining a law degree, he changed orientation and began a career of the playwright.
 He was a student of the screenwriter Emmanuelle Sardou and the filmmaker Hassan Leghzouli.
-Then he did an internship supervised by Sylvie Bailly, that allowed him to deepen his training on Sitcoms.
+Then he did an internship supervised by Sylvie Bailly, which allowed him to deepen his training on Sitcoms.